hestrain/Readme-Maker/exampleREADME.md

 ## Installation

-   installation instructions would be written here
+   installation instructions would be added here

 ## Usage